5 Best Embroidery Digitizing Software for 2023 (Comparisons)

 The best embroidery software is the one that is easiest for you to use, contains everything you need, and is in your price range.

-Embroidery software has a steep learning curve if you plan to do more than just basic editing.
+Embroidery software also has a steep learning curve if you plan to do more than just basic editing.

-I know users who have no idea how to even work a computer and who decide they need top-tier embroidery software.
+I know users who have no idea how to even work a computer decide they need top-tier embroidery software.
 Please don’t spend thousands of dollars on software if you’re not tech-savvy or want to learn with a fiery passion.

-Try All the Free Trials First
+Try All The Free Trials First

 Under each software review, I’ll try to link to the free trials when available.
 There, you can download the software for a period to try it before purchasing.
 Some free trials do not allow you to save designs, and others only allow limited functions, so keep that in mind.

-Best Embroidery Machine Software – Reviews
+Best Embroidery Machine Software (Reviews)

-This list is hard to order since the best embroidery program for someone who only wants to edit designs is not the same as for someone who wants also to digitize designs.
+This list is hard to order since the best embroidery program for someone who only wants to edit designs is not the same as for someone who wants to digitize designs.

 While I use Hatch 3 embroidery software and have been a proud owner for a while, I’ve tried MANY free trials and also own the SewWhat-Pro/SewArt combination and Stitch Era.
 I also use Embrilliance Express and am eyeing their Merrowly program.